tompollard/omopetl/README.md

 This file is primarily used for validating your transform (for example, making sure that relationships are maintained between variables).

+You can use `omopetl inferschema <PATH_TO_DATA>` to create a draft schema based on a set of CSV files.
+Careful though, the `primary_key` fields are likely to be incorrect, so review is needed.

-2. Update `source_schema.yaml` to match your list of target tables, e.g.:
+2. Update `target_schema.yaml` to match your list of target tables, e.g.:

 ```
 person: